sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

   },
 ```

 Try it out: change one of the questions to `"street address for the Anyco insurance company"` and see what you get.
-For easy authoring, try out this method in Sensible's [visual authoring tool](doc:instruct).
+For easy authoring, try out this method in Sensible's visual authoring tool by clicking **Switch to Sensible Instruct**.

 LLM-based methods such as the Query Group method can run up against limitations with complex document formatting.
 In such cases, combine LLM-based methods with layout-based methods in the same document extraction configuration.